Members

 function, a string query path can be specified instead.
 Returns a new

-depending on the input collection.
+Array or Object depending on the input collection.
 Returns a bound

 function if only a single argument is specified.